|

 If partner doubles a 1H opening bid,

-do not count anything for the HQ, but give yourself two extra
+do not count anything for the HQ, but give yourself three

 |